-In the left side of the image above, some functions have a small balck arrow in the lower right corner.
-This arrow indicates the possibility to change to other similar function e.g. single bond to double bond.
+On the left side of the image above, some functions have a small black arrow in the lower right corner.
+This arrow indicates the possibility to change to other similar functions e.g. single bond to double bond.
 This will become clear later in this page.

-Atoms can be added to the structure from the column in the right side of the above image.
-The most frequently used atoms are already displayed in the column using their symbols, while less frequently used ones can be accessed from the icon, which displays the Periodic table to pick from.
+Atoms can be added to the structure from the column on the right side of the image above.
+The most frequent used atoms are already displayed in the column using their symbols, while less frequent used ones can be accessed from the icon which displays the Periodic table to pick from.
 The user can either pick a Single atom, a List, or Not List.
 The user can also use Generics Groups to add one of Reaxys Generics.
 For more details about Reaxys Generics, please follow this link.
-When an atom is added, it is assumed to be attached with a number of Hydrogen atoms based on its valency, which can be manually modified (see Select), so if you add a Carbon atom C, you get CH4 unless .
+When an atom is added, it is assumed to be attached with a number of Hydrogen atoms based on its valency, which can be manually modified (see Select), so if you add a carbon atom C, you get CH4 unless .

-The bonds menu can be usually opened using this icon from Ketcher's left column.
+The bonds menu can be usually opened by using this icon from Ketcher's left column.
 However, if another type of bonds is selected, the main icon changes to that type.
 Alongside the usual Single, Double, Triple bonds, Ketcher editor offers a variety of bonds to express coordination, stereochemistry, and aromaticity.
-All bonds types can be seen in the image above.
-If you draw a separate bond (not starting from an atom), it will be assumed to be between two Carbon atoms., so with a Single bond you will get Ch3-Ch3.
-If it starts from an atom, the end is assumed to be a Carbon atom.
-However those Carbon atoms can be replaced with the right ones from the atoms column.
+All bond types can be seen in the image above.
+If you draw a separate bond (not starting from an atom), it will be assumed to be between two carbon atoms, so with a Single bond you will get CH3-CH3.
+If it starts from an atom, the end is assumed to be a carbon atom.
+However those carbon atoms can be replaced with the one you choose from the atoms column.
 A bond can also be used to connect two atoms or to change the type of an already existing bond to another one.
-If the bond is asymmetric, such as with stereochemistry bonds, you can change its direction by re-clicking on the bond.
+If the bond is asymmetric, e.g. a stereochemical bond, you can change its direction by re-clicking on the bond.
 Make sure that the right bond type is selected, otherwise you will change the bond type instead of changing its direction.

-This tool can be used to build chains of Carbon (methylene group) instead of taking time to add the groups one by one.
-If other atoms rather than Carbon are needed, or if bonds rather than Single one to be used, the used can always modify these details later on one by one.
+This tool can be used to build chains of carbon (methylene groups) instead of taking time to add the groups one by one.
+If atoms other than carbon or bonds other than Single are wanted, one by one modifications are possible subsequently.

-The rings menu can be usually opened using the Benzene icon from Ketcher's left column.
-A variety of rings is available where some of them are aromatic, saturated or unsaturated, but all of them are #TODO.
-The rings sizes vary between 3 and 8 atoms.
-If the user picks a ring rather than the Benzene one, the icon changes in the left column.
-The rings contain Carbon atoms only, but the user can modify the single atoms later on from the atoms column, and change the order of bonds from the bonds menu.
+The rings menu can be opened using the benzene icon from Ketcher's left column.
+A variety of rings is available, some of them are aromatic, saturated or unsaturated, but all of them are #TODO.
+The ring sizes vary between three and eight atoms.
+If the user picks a ring other than benzene, the icon changes in the left column.
+The rings contain carbon atoms only, but the user can modify the atoms or bonds later by using the atoms or bonds column.
 If a ring of a larger size is needed, the user can open the available ring, add new atoms, and close it again with a bond.
 Another option is to build a ring from scratch.

-By using any selection tool, and when double click on an existing atom, a window Atoms Properties pops up, where you can modify properties of your atoms.
+By using any selection tool, and double clicking on an existing atom, a window Atoms Properties pops up, where you can modify properties of your atoms.
 When pressing OK, those changes appear on the atom.

-Double-clicking on a bond opens Bond Properties window.
+Double-clicking on a bond opens the Bond Properties window.

 Many tools in the structure editor require selection first.
-However, those tools have the selection function included in them most of the time, such as with Erase and Rotate Tool.
-Others, such as Copy and Cut, need the selection tool.
+However, some tools have the selection function included, such as Erase and Rotate Tool.
+Others, such as Copy and Cut, need the designated selection tool.

 The Erase tool can be used to erase atoms, bonds, or other elements.
-It works either by clicking on a single element to be erased (e.g. an atom), or using the tool directly to select a set of elements in a rectangle so those elements are deleted, or by using selection tool first, and then delete the selected elements.
+It works either by clicking on a single element to be erased (e.g. an atom), or using the tool to select a set of elements in a rectangle for deletion.
+Users can also use the selection tool first and delete the selected elements afterwards.

 When an atom is erased, all its bonds are erased too.
 However, when a bond is erased, the attached atoms are not erased unless they have no other bonds.